 AVH is committed to helping people with diabetes live longer, healthier lives through diabetes care, education and lifestyle management programs.
-Our goal is to provide medical services and empower patients with knowledge in order to better manage diabetes.
+Our goal is to provide medical services and empower patients with knowledge to better manage diabetes.
 Diabetes control reduces the risk of diabetes complications such as heart disease, stroke, blindness and amputation.
 Diabetes is controllable – you can do it, and we can help.
-The healthcare providers of Memorial Hospital's Diabetes Clinic at AVH work closely with patients and their healthcare providers (local and from other referring facilities) in addition to AVH Care Management, Social Work and Pastoral staff.
-For an appointment, please call (603) 326-5779.
+The healthcare providers of Weeks Medical Center's Diabetes Clinic at AVH work closely with patients and their healthcare providers (local and from other referring facilities) in addition to AVH Care Management, Social Work and Pastoral staff.
+For an appointment with a provider, please call (603) 788-5095.

 Medical Services for People with Diabetes